How to Report a Car Accident in Ontario

 You have to report accidents in a parking lot because it still counts as a road accident.
 Follow the steps outlined in this guide to report parking lot accidents properly.

-What Happens if I Get Involved in a Hit-And-Run?
+What Happens if I Get Involved in a Hit-and-Run?

 You can still make an insurance claim if your car is involved in a hit-and-run.
 Additionally, the escaping driver may be subject to criminal charges.